rjkazlauskas/Active-Site-Analyser/Readme.md

 detailed_output.csv
 ```

-I suggest opening each of the files in Excel, as using normal text editors might cause the document to look a bit chaotic with all the commas that csv's have.
-The contents of the csv's are described by their respective titles.
-**residue_list.csv** contains a list of residues in the structure.
-Note that water is excluded and other substrates are listed at the bottom.
+Open the files in Excel. (cvs files can look chaotic in a text editor.)
+**residue_list.csv** lists all residues in the structure, including substrates or heteroatoms.
+Water is excluded.
+**simple_output** lists the closest atoms from each residue, and other atoms are compiled as a list. _need clearer explanation of the simple and detailed output._
-**simple_output and detailed_output** are the standard output files containing the closest atoms to the user-defined active site residue.
-The simple output only shows the closest atoms from each residue, and other atoms are compiled as a list.
+**detailed_output** list the standard output files containing the closest atoms to the user-defined active site residue.

 ## <a name="Troubleshooting"></a>Troubleshooting
 ----------------------------
 * "I can't run the program.
 It's giving me some sort of error code."

-First thing I would check is the if all the required folders and files are present.
-An input.csv file is required to feed the program our search criteria.
-I would also check if all the required Python libraries and modules are installed, since this program mainly relies on Bio.PDB.
+Check that all the required folders and files are present.
+An input.csv file is required to feed the program our search criteria. _confusing - required file in mentioned, but what folders are required?_
+Check if all the required Python libraries and modules are installed, since this program mainly relies on Bio.PDB _Bio.PDB is never mentioned above; above modules are mentioned, but libraries are not_.

 * "I am running this program but it is looping infinitely, what do I do?"

-A simple "Ctrl+F" will break the infinite loop.
-And please copy and paste the error message and send it to kanxx030@umn.edu.
+"Ctrl+F" will break the infinite loop.
+Please copy and paste the error message and send it to kanxx030@umn.edu.

-* "How do I check my computer's python version?"
+* "How do I check my computer's python version?"  _why would I need to do this?_

 On a mac:
 ```